 - Sperm Duct Defects – Problems with sperm ducts, the tubes that carry sperm, caused by injury or illness can lead to infertility.

 - Hormone Imbalances – Low testosterone levels and other hormone issues are common causes of male factor infertility.

-- Azospermia – Some men, due to genetic factors, trauma, or infection, do not produce sperm, a condition known as azospermia.
+- Azoospermia – Some men, due to genetic factors, trauma, or infection, do not produce sperm, a condition known as azoospermia.
 This condition is most frequently diagnosed through a semen analysis and can be treated through surgical sperm extraction procedures.